jemberton/snippets/Obsidian Test Note.md

 # Abbreviations

 Abbreviations and acronyms are provided via the plugin [Abbreviations and Acronyms](https://github.com/dragonish/obsidian-abbreviations).
 If you look in the note's metadata/properties, you can see the syntax for the abbreviations.
 Something like HTML or CSS.
 Just hover over those terms and the tooltip will be the definition.

+> [!warning]
+> At the time of writing, the plugin is at v1.7.2 and exhibits a strange behavior.
+When checking a task in a list, the screen scrolls away from the object being clicked.
+It seems to be related to this plugin.
+The vault was tested using the default theme, with no other plugins or CSS customizations applied.
+The behavior is not present with the plugin disabled!

 ***